fluffos/fluffos/docs/efun/arrays/pointerp.md

 ### NAME

-    pointerp() - determine whether or not a given variable is an array
+    pointerp() - identifies whether a given variable is an array

 ### SYNOPSIS